GmbH in Germany: requirements, process, benefits & costs 2025

 Notarise the articles

-Sign the articles in front of a notary, either in person or via video call.
+Sign the articles in presence of a notary, either in person or via video call.
 The notary certifies the signatures and submits the documents to the commercial register.

 Open a business account and deposit share capital

-Open a business account, upload the formation documents, and pay in at least €12,500.
-The bank will provide a confirmation needed for registration.
+Open a business account, upload the formation documents, and deposit in at least €12,500.
+The bank will provide a balance confirmation needed for registration.

 Register with the commercial register